lesmo/pi-home/README.md

 If you're having any problem, please [raise an issue](https://github.com/balenalabs/balena-sound/issues/new) on GitHub and we will be happy to help.

-## Contributing

-Do you want to help make balenaSound better?
-Take a look at our [Contributing Guide](https://sound.balenalabs.io/contributing).
-Hope to see you around!

 ## License

-balenaSound is free software, and may be redistributed under the terms specified in the [license](https://github.com/balenalabs/balena-sound/blob/master/LICENSE).
+Lesmo's piHome is free software, and may be redistributed under the terms specified in the [license](https://github.com/lesmo/pi-home/blob/master/LICENSE).